Data Management Components

 Who’s requiring a plan?

 Many federal funding agencies are now starting to require formalized Data Management Plans.
-Beginning on January 18, 2011, the National Science Foundation will require a 2-page plan as part of the formal, peer-reviewed proposal process.
-Other agencies will likely follow close behind.
+Starting at the beginning of 2011, the National Science Foundation has required a 2-page plan as part of the formal, peer-reviewed proposal process.

 We can help